bluesky-social/atproto/packages/oauth/oauth-client-browser/README.md

     state: 'some value needed later',
     prompt: 'none', // Attempt to sign in without user interaction (SSO)
     ui_locales: 'fr-CA fr en', // Only supported by some OAuth servers (requires OpenID Connect support + i18n support)
-    signal: new AbortController().signal, // Optional, allows to cancel the sign in (and destroy the pending authorization, for better security)
+    signal: new AbortController().signal, // Optional, allows the user to cancel the sign in (and destroy the pending authorization, for better security)
   })

   console.log('Never executed')